Fatherhood | Supports for Fathers

 AVANCE Fatherhood Program Evaluation

-Increasing fathers’ involvement in their children’s lives has become a focus of both federal and state-funded programs over the last decade and a half.
+Increasing fathers’ involvement in their children’s lives has become a focus of both federal and state-funded programs over the past 15 years.
 One way to engage fathers is through father-specific, class-based programming.
-With federal funding from the U.S. Department of Health and Human Services, Administration for Children and Families, AVANCE, Inc. is developing a fatherhood curriculum to serve fathers in Houston and the Rio Grande Valley.
+With federal funding from the U.S. Department of Health and Human Services, Administration for Children and Families, AVANCE, Inc. developed a fatherhood curriculum to serve fathers in Houston and the Rio Grande Valley.
 AVANCE is a non-profit organization with over 40 years of experience providing family education and support services to predominantly Latino and African-American families in Texas.
-The curriculum will promote father engagement and involvement, co-parenting, and healthy relationship skills.
-CFRP is conducting both an impact evaluation and an implementation evaluation to determine the demographic and relationship characteristics of fathers who choose to participate in the AVANCE fatherhood program; the impact of the program on fathers’ engagement and involvement with their children; the impact of the program on fathers’ parenting, co-parenting, and relationship skills; and whether the effects of the program are similar for various groups of fathers.
+The curriculum promotes father engagement and involvement, co-parenting, and healthy relationship skills.
+CFRP is conducting both a randomized controlled trial impact evaluation and an implementation evaluation to determine the demographic and relationship characteristics of fathers who choose to participate in the AVANCE fatherhood program; the impact of the program on fathers’ engagement and involvement with their children; the impact of the program on fathers’ parenting, co-parenting, and relationship skills; and whether the effects of the program are similar for various groups of fathers.
 The findings from this evaluation will advance the field of knowledge by providing rigorous evidence on the impact of a comprehensive fatherhood program on enhancing a father’s ability to be involved with and parent his child.

 Father Participation in Home Visiting Programs